lhcee3/Chatbot-Streamlit/README.md

 This is a simple and interactive chatbot built using Streamlit and powered by Google's Gemini API.
 It allows you to have conversational interactions with the Gemini Pro model directly from your web browser.

+For GitLab instance , this is the repo link: https://github.com/lhcee3/Chatbot-Streamlit and this is the deployed link: https://shortspin.streamlit.app/

 ## ✨ Features

 * **Interactive Chat Interface:** A user-friendly chat window powered by Streamlit.